Azure/azure-rest-api-specs/specification/edge/resource-manager/Microsoft.Edge/sites/readme.md

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for edgesites.
+This is the AutoRest configuration file for edge sites.

 ## Getting Started